Learn about the participant center, which information it contains, and how to use it to enhance your fundraising experience.

 Leaderboards – The leaderboards show the ranking of participants’ and teams’ fundraising efforts.
 This can be helpful for participants and teams competing for prizes so they can see where they are in the standings.
 Options are available to display both participants and team leaderboards, just participants or just team leaderboards, or neither.
 By default, the leaderboards show on the page, but you can also choose to remove them.

-Participant information - Each campaign has different privacy requirements for their participants.
-This is chosen by the organizer when setting up the campaign.
+Participant information - Each experience has different privacy requirements for their participants.
+This is chosen by the organizer when setting up the experience.
 Learn about the different ways to meet those requirements by following the link below.